edwardmadi/2024-08-sentiment-v2-judging/README.md

 > @cvetanovv please consider this:
 >
-> The protocol clearly states in the README that maxLTV will be set to 98%
+> The protocol clearly states in the README that maxLTV will be set to 98\%
 >
-> > Max LTV = 98% = 980000000000000000
+> > Max LTV = 98\% = 980000000000000000
 >
-> When setting a pool's LTV, it MUST abide by this [limit](https://github.com/sherlock-audit/2024-08-sentiment-v2/blob/0b472f4bffdb2c7432a5d21f1636139cc01561a5/protocol-v2/src/RiskEngine.sol#L173-L174):
+> When setting a pool's LTV, it MUST abide by this [limit](https://github.com/sherlock-audit/2024-08-sentiment-v2/blob/0b472f4bffdb2c7432a5d21f1636139cc01561a5/protocol-v2/src/RiskEngine.sol\#L173-L174):
 >
 > ```solidity
 > // ensure new ltv is within global limits. also enforces that an existing ltv cannot be updated to zero
-> if (ltv < minLtv || ltv > maxLtv) revert RiskEngine_LtvLimitBreached(ltv);
+> if (ltv < minLtv || ltv > maxLtv) revert RiskEngine\_LtvLimitBreached(ltv);
 > ```
 >
-> This means that the LTV cannot be set to 100% by the attacker, which is a requirement for the attack to work.
+> This means that the LTV cannot be set to 100\% by the attacker, which is a requirement for the attack to work.
 Hence, the attack won't work.
 >
 > In addition, it requires the same position to reach bad debt without liquidation several times consecutively, which has extremely low likelihood.

-@0xjuaan I agree with this, but as far as I understood, the attack is also possible with LTV 98%.
+@0xjuaan I agree with this, but as far as I understood, the attack is also possible with LTV 98\%.
 Or did I not understand correctly?

 **0xjuaan**

-You're right, it is *technically* possible if liquidators choose not to earn free profits, but isn't it too far fetched to assume that liquidators will not liquidate such a position on multiple consecutive instances when they can earn a 2% profit?
+You're right, it is *technically* possible if liquidators choose not to earn free profits, but isn't it too far fetched to assume that liquidators will not liquidate such a position on multiple consecutive instances when they can earn a 2\% profit?

 **cvetanovv**